We're celebrating Halloween by giving you 10% off all our healthcare policies - Get discount code

 The coronavirus COVID-19 is affecting 215 countries and territories around the world.
 The top ten countries affected by COVID-19 are:

 On 23rd March, Prime Minister Boris Johnson announced a three-week period of lockdown measures advising UK residents to ‘stay at home’.

 On the 10th May, Boris Johnson addressed the nation announcing that the strict social distancing measures have helped to bring the daily death toll down.
 In the broadcast, he delivered a "conditional plan" to reopen society and begin lifting England's coronavirus lockdown.
-See what you can and can’t do here.
+See what you can and can’t do For Details.